 Affordable Housing is a "High" priority need for the City of McAllen.
 CDBG, HOME and ESG funds are the primary mechanism used to address the housing needs faced by the general low-income population, persons with special needs, the elderly, and homeless individuals and families.
+However, local funds were used to address immediate needs at the onset of the COVID pandemic.

 One Year Goals for the Number of Households to be Supported

-Homeless 30
+Homeless 2

-Non-Homeless 30
+Non-Homeless 28

-Special-Needs 8
+Special-Needs 4

-Total 78
+Total 34

-Table 8 - One Year Goals for Affordable Housing by Support Requirement
+Table 9 - One Year Goals for Affordable Housing by Support Requirement

 One Year Goals for the Number of Households Supported Through

-Rental Assistance 30
+Rental Assistance 14

-The Production of New Units 12
+The Production of New Units 16

-Rehab of Existing Units 1
+Rehab of Existing Units 4

 Acquisition of Existing Units 0

-Total 43
+Total 34

-Table 9 - One Year Goals for Affordable Housing by Support Type
+Table 10 - One Year Goals for Affordable Housing by Support Type

-Emergency shelter/transitional housing services will be provided by The Salvation Army and Women Together Foundation, Inc. Homeless prevention services will be undertaken on behalf of Catholic Charities of the Rio Grande Valley, Silver Ribbon Community Partners, The Salvation Army, Valley AIDS Council and Affordable Homes of South Texas.
-These households are estimated to be provided rental assistance.
+Emergency shelter/transitional housing services will be provided by The Salvation Army and Women Together Foundation, Inc. Homeless prevention services will be undertaken on behalf of Catholic Charities of the Rio Grande Valley, Silver Ribbon Community Partners, and The Salvation Army.
+These agencies are estimated to provide 14 households with rental assistance.